Notes on the Geography of France: Paris 1: Gothic

 A closer view of the southern side of the nave and its transept.
 Viollet-le-Duc hated this church and called it "A Gothic skeleton clad in Roman rags."
 Ayers isn't much more polite: "In the execution of the detailing the facade's sculptors tried to classicize their medieval piling up of ornament, with very bastard results" (p.
 53).

 The west end, designed by Jean Hardouin-Mansart de Jouy, takes the cake.
 Ayers writes, "The collision of this blind, rather dry Enlightenment-era mastodon with the busy Renaissance-period church behind does not make for a happy cohabitation" (p.
 53).
-Work stopped in 1778 with the south tower only begun.
+Work stopped in 1778 with the south tower incomplete.

 The arcade is almost ridiculously high, like a fellow who pulls his pants up to his nipples.
 Ayers writes that "its rather freakish, hybrid quality goes a long way to explaining why it was never copied."
 A surprisingly large congregation for the secular French, you say?